voyagermesh/voyager/docs/user-guide/ingress/README.md

 The issue is being [tracked here.](https://github.com/appscode/voyager/issues/143)

-The following annotations can be applied in an Ingress if we want to manage Certificate with the same ingress resource.
+The following annotations can be applied in an Ingress, if you want to manage Certificate with the same ingress resource.
 Learn more by reading the [certificate doc](../certificate/README.md).
 ```
  certificate.appscode.com/enabled